A good stethoscope is an essential tool for many healthcare professionals today.

 - Relatively high price

-As its name implies, this stethoscope is known for one thing: it’s lightweight.
-At just 100g, it’s about 50% lighter than common Littmann stethoscopes, making it the best stethoscope for those who care about stethoscope weight.
+As its name implies, this product is known for one thing: it’s lightweight.
+At just 100g, it’s about 50% lighter than popular Littmann products, making it the best for those who care about equipment weight.

 This means it’s very easy to carry around and you can easily keep it around your neck for a long period without feeling uncomfortable.

-One more thing you should know about this stethoscope is that it is very affordable.
+One more thing you should know about this product is that it is very affordable.